gsi-ee/dabc/plugins/root/docu/JSROOT.md

 [Main page](http://web-docs.gsi.de/~linev/js/3.0/) of the JSROOT project provides possibility interactively open ROOT files and draw objects like histogram or canvas.

-Several parameters could be specified in the URL string:
+Following parameters could be specified in the URL string:
 - file - name of the file, which will be automatically open with page loading
 - item - item name to display
 - opt  - draw option for the item